Where does the Oil Spill Liability Trust Fund receive its balance? Who pays into it?

 Interest on Fund balance

-Tax on chemical & petroleum industries (expired 1986)
+Tax on chemical and petroleum industries (expired 1986)

 Cost recovery